_____________________________________________________________________________

 –REFERENCE: In Black Adam #5.
 Bruce begins funding the Democratic Reform Movement in Kahndaq.
 He will do so for years to come.

-–REFERENCE: In Shadow War: Alpha #1 and Spirit World Vol. 2 #2-3—originally told in Teen Titans Vol. 3 #44-46, Batgirl #71-73 (“BLOOD MATTERS”), and “ROBIN: ONE YEAR LATER.”
+–REFERENCE: In Shadow War: Alpha #1, Spirit World Vol. 2 #2-3, and Batgirl Vol. 6 #1—originally told in Teen Titans Vol. 3 #44-46, Batgirl #71-73 (“BLOOD MATTERS”), and “ROBIN: ONE YEAR LATER.”
 Thanks to her mom Shiva, Cassie Cain recently got involved in a League of Assassins civil war, which saw Cassie battle against Nyssa Raatko al Ghul (aka Nyssa al Ghul).
 Cassie was killed by Shiva (with assistance from her half-brother Mad Dog Cain) and then resurrected in a Lazarus Pit, after which she was forced to fight Shiva, White Willow, Wam Wam, and Kitty Kumbata.
 Distraught and exhausted (and with her memory of death and resurrection totally erased from her brain), poor Cassie went off the radar completely.
 Cut to now.
 Bruce and Tim search for their missing friend only to find Cassie still deeply involved in the League of Assassins civil war.
 Cassie manipulates a group of ninjas to assassinate Nyssa.
 Unknown to all, Cassie has secretly been being used as a puppet by Deathstroke, who has drugged her and is basically maneuvering her in an effort to gain control of the League of Assassins.
 Robin winds up handling the situation on his own, saving Cassie from Deathstroke, sans Bruce’s help.
 This allows a crafty Talia to regain leadership of the League of Assassins.

 –REFERENCE: In Detective Comics #990 and Batman: Urban Legends #4 Part 3—originally told in “ONE YEAR LATER/FACE THE FACE.”
 Batman officially ends his sabbatical and returns to Gotham to find evidence that Harvey Dent has been using lethal force in his efforts to protect the city.
 Considering Harvey’s trial period as a superhero a failure, Batman angrily confronts him, but Harvey denies the accusations.
 Harvey is so upset at Batman’s mistrust that he pours acid on his own face, undoing his surgical repairs to becoming Two-Face all over again.
 Batman re-jails Two-Face only to learn that he was indeed innocent.
 A brand new Tally Man, in the employ of the Great White Shark, framed poor Harvey.
 With the case wrapped, Bruce finally adopts Tim as his legal son.
 Note that in the Modern Age, Tim moved back into Wayne Manor upon being adopted by Bruce.
 However, as per Batman Vol. 3 Annual #4, this is not the case.